26 Creative Ways to Transform Unusual Junk into Stunning Garden Features

 Rusty Tools Plant Holders

-Old garden tools never die—they just bloom again!
-This whimsical display takes rusty shovels, forks, and hand tools and transforms them into quirky vertical planters, each one holding a small pot of cheerful flowers or leafy greens.
+Old garden tools never die—they just bloom again.
+This whimsical display takes rusty shovels, forks, and hand tools and repurposes them as quirky vertical plant holders, each one supporting a small pot of cheerful flowers or leafy greens.

-Set against a backdrop of vibrant perennials, these tools-turned-planters make a charming border feature or focal point in a flower patch.
-The rust adds rustic texture, while the planting brings it back to life—literally.
+Set against a backdrop of vibrant perennials, they make a charming border feature or focal point in a flower patch.
+The rust adds texture; the planting brings everything back to life—literally.
+Perfect for giving your most battered old tools one last moment in the sun.

 Shutter Flower Boxes